jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 deployment verification without an override under M22 / T2.
 M26 is Ready: it will make `make conf.storage` warn when the archive store shares the root filesystem or lies under a user home, and the health timer alarm at a usage threshold (D26).
-M39, also Ready, removes macOS support (D27).
-Both plans are drafts awaiting owner acceptance and implementation authorization before any code changes.
+M39, In progress, removes macOS support (D27) under its plan accepted and authorized on 2026-09-25.
+M26's plan is a draft awaiting owner acceptance and implementation authorization before any code changes.
 M26's ETL-timing half moved to M31 (D23), Complete at `9eed006`: Make variables for the store granularity and hold, so test hosts shorten the chain without editing the shipped template.
 M32, the run that observes the chain with the